Molar heat capacity: Definition

-where ΔQ is the amount of heat needed to raise the temperature of the sample by ΔT.
+where Q is the amount of heat needed to raise the temperature of the sample by ΔT.
 Obviously, this parameter cannot be computed when n is not known or defined.

 Like the heat capacity of an object, the molar heat capacity of a substance may vary, sometimes substantially, depending on the starting temperature T of the sample and the pressure P applied to it.
-Therefore, it should be considered a function cm(P,T) of those two variables.
+Therefore, it should be considered a function cm(P, T) of those two variables.

 These parameters are usually specified when giving the molar heat capacity of a substance.
 For example, "H2O: 75.338 J⋅K−1⋅mol−1 (25 °C, 101.325 kPa)" When not specified, published values of the molar heat capacity cm generally are valid for some standard conditions for temperature and pressure.

-However, the dependency of cm(P,T) on starting temperature and pressure can often be ignored in practical contexts, e.g. when working in narrow ranges of those variables.
-In those contexts one can usually omit the qualifier (P,T), and approximate the molar heat capacity by a constant cm suitable for those ranges.
+However, the dependency of cm(P, T) on starting temperature and pressure can often be ignored in practical contexts, e.g. when working in narrow ranges of those variables.
+In those contexts one can usually omit the qualifier (P, T) and approximate the molar heat capacity by a constant cm suitable for those ranges.

-Since the molar heat capacity of a substance is the specific heat c times the molar mass of the substance M/N its numerical value is generally smaller than that of the specific heat.
+Since the molar heat capacity of a substance is the specific heat c times the molar mass of the substance M/N, its numerical value in SI units is generally smaller than that of the specific heat.
 Paraffin wax, for example, has a specific heat of about 2500 J⋅K^{−1}⋅kg^{−1} but a molar heat capacity of about 600 J⋅K^{−1}⋅mol^{−1}.

 The molar heat capacity is an "intensive" property of a substance, an intrinsic characteristic that does not depend on the size or shape of the amount in consideration.
 (The qualifier "specific" in front of an extensive property often indicates an intensive property derived from it.)